Mahendra of Nepal: Development policy

 King Mahendra introduced five years government plans to plan and oversee development in the country.
-Seeing the importance of planning in better development, the king established the National Planning Commission in 2013 BS.
+Seeing the importance of planning in better development, the king established the National Planning Commission in 1956.
 For the first time the industrial policy of 1957 formally recognized the responsibility of the government in "promoting, assisting and regulating" industrial development in the country and the First Plan intended to establish state monopolies in the fields of transportation, telecommunication, hydro-electric power generation and irrigation, and to run some big industries, such as cement, sugar, cigarettes, textiles, iron and steel From 1960 to 1965, government's population policy was to resettle people from the Hills to the Terai.
 However, in 1965, King Mahendra formally endorsed a new population policy to bring equilibrium between population and economic growth.
 The official policy was firstly to reduce population growth through socio-economic change, secondly through family planning program and only then through resettlement.
-Following the promulgation of Nepal Electricity Corporation Act 2019, Nepal Electricity Corporation (NEC) came into operation in 1962 which was the main authority for responsible for providing electricity to the citizens.
+Following the promulgation of Nepal Electricity Corporation Act, Nepal Electricity Corporation (NEC) came into operation in 1962 which was the main authority for responsible for providing electricity to the citizens.
 The provision of planning for five years known as the five-year plan started during his reign from 1956.
 He introduced Company Act for the first time in Nepal on 1964 to facilitate and manage the industrialization of the economy.
 The highway built by the king has greatly contributed to the all round socio-economic development of the country.
-He launched the Back to the Village National Campaign in 1967 which was one of his largest rural development efforts.
+He launched the Back to the Village National Campaign in 1967, which was one of his largest rural development efforts.
 He established Nepal Sports Council to oversee the development of the sports activities in the country.